zoffixznet/perl6.party/post/Announcing-P6lert-Perl-6-Alerts-Directly-From-Core-Developers.md

-In the past, for things with very large impact, we made blog posts, but there are lots of small things that fly under the radar, unless you actively pay a lot of attention [Rakudo Perl 6's core development](https://p6weekly.wordpress.com/).
+In the past, for things with very large impact, we made blog posts, but there are lots of small things that fly under the radar, unless you actively pay a lot of attention to [Rakudo Perl 6's core development](https://p6weekly.wordpress.com/).

 To help *all* of our users to be aware of important issues, we're